Vaccination Clinics 2025

 Staying Protected: Immunization Recommendations for All Ages

 The Advisory Committee on Immunization Practices (ACIP) is a group within the Centers for Disease Control and Prevention.
-The state of Massachusetts follows guidance from the ACIP, which provides recommendations for controlling vaccine-preventable disease in the U.S.
+The state of Massachusetts follows guidance from the ACIP, which provides recommendations for controlling vaccine-preventable diseases in the U.S.

 Adult Immunization Schedule by Age: Vaccines are important for adults too, so be sure to check the CDC’s schedule to see what you need based on your age and health conditions.